Sebastián Barrientos

 Sebastián Andrés Barrientos Olivares (born 20 January 1989), commonly known as Seba Barrientos, is a Chilean former footballer who played as striker for Universidad Católica in the Chilean Primera División.

 International career

 Along with Chile U18 he won the 2008 João Havelange Tournament, scoring a goal.

 Barrientos was also used recurrently by Marcelo Bielsa as "sparring" for the senior national team.

+Coaching career

+In May 2025, Barrientos assumed as assistant coach of Rodrigo Valenzuela in Universidad Católica.